CasparCG/server/packages/cef/win32/README.txt

-Chromium Embedded Framework (CEF) Minimal Binary Distribution for Windows
+Chromium Embedded Framework (CEF) Standard Binary Distribution for Windows
 -------------------------------------------------------------------------------

-Date:             December 19, 2017
+Date:             January 24, 2018

-CEF Version:      3.3239.1705.gf6d6dfc
+CEF Version:      3.3239.1723.g071d1c1
 CEF URL:          https://bitbucket.org/chromiumembedded/cef.git
-                  @f6d6dfc8591fe6d014c3b97fa8eef695cebfa40e
+                  @071d1c16536ff012efd8f287823930c4b32e4f17

-Chromium Version: 63.0.3239.109
+Chromium Version: 63.0.3239.132
 Chromium URL:     https://chromium.googlesource.com/chromium/src.git
-                  @ddeaa76b268f37915af8a880d4572bea94df3317
+                  @76cbfebbcc5236da3346c8389b94b648d36f8be6

-This distribution contains the minimial components necessary to build and distribute an application using CEF on the Windows platform.
+This distribution contains all components necessary to build and distribute an application using CEF on the Windows platform.
 Please see the LICENSING section of this document for licensing terms and conditions.

 CONTENTS
 --------

 cmake       Contains CMake configuration files shared by all targets.

+Debug       Contains libcef.dll, libcef.lib and other components required to
+            build and run the debug version of CEF-based applications.
+By default these files should be placed in the same directory as the executable and will be copied there as part of the build process.

 include     Contains all required CEF header files.